Current as of May 2018 | Download print version (in PDF)

 An NPO may seek additional tax benefits by becoming an accredited non-stock, non-profit corporation or an accredited NGO (collectively referred to hereinafter as "accredited NPOs").
 This certification vests the organization with donee institution status, which entitles it to receive tax-deductible donations.

-In the case of an accredited non-stock, non-profit corporation, donations are deductible up to 5% of taxable income for corporate donors and 10% for individual donors (Revenue Regulation No. 13-98 Section 3(a)).
+In the case of an accredited non-stock, non-profit corporation, donations are deductible up to 5 percent of taxable income for corporate donors and 10 percent for individual donors (Revenue Regulation No. 13-98 Section 3(a)).
 For this purpose, “income” refers to the donor’s income derived from trade, business, or profession as computed without the benefit of this deduction (Revenue Regulation No. 13-98 Section 3(a)).

-- Securities Regulation Code (SRC) Rule 68, as amended 2011 (on annual SEC filings)
+- Securities Regulation Code (SRC) Rule 68, as amended in 2011 and by SEC Memorandum Circular No. 4 in 2013 in relation to SEC Memorandum Circular No. 15, series of 2016 (Annual SEC filings)

 Under the Corporation Code, a non-stock corporation may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civil service, or similar purposes, such as trade, industry, agriculture and similar chambers, or any combination thereof (Corporation Code Section 88).
 By definition: